maximemulder/clam/README.md

 # Features

-Clam aims to be a small experimental functional programming language with an easily readable syntax and many features borrowed from System $F^ω_{<:}$ and its derivatives to experiment with.
+Most of Clam's features are related to its type system, and are actually borrowed from System $F^ω_{<:}$ and its derivatives.

 ## Literals